 Olson and Padilla-Benavides Labs

 The intersection of crystallography and molecular biology is a fertile ground for scientific discovery and innovation.
 Our two labs—focused respectively on structural elucidation of macromolecules and functional analysis of biological molecules—have identified numerous synergies that can be harnessed through regular interdisciplinary interactions.
 Students from our groups are collaborating to crystalize a couple of transcriptional regulators that bind copper.
-To facilitate these interactions, we propose a series of monthly lab meetings over the summer, that will provide a structured forum for students to present their research, discuss scientific challenges, and troubleshoot experimental issues.
+To facilitate these interactions, we hold a series of monthly lab meetings over the summer, that will provide a structured forum for students to present their research, discuss scientific challenges, and troubleshoot experimental issues.

 Planetary Science